1. Deep Creek Conservation Park

 Feel miles away whilst only venturing south of the city.
 Onkaparinga River’s proximity makes it ideal for a night or weekend getaway but will equally enthral families with its spectacular cliff tops, river valley, permanent rock pools, wildlife, and remnant vegetation.

 Distance from Adelaide: 35km south

-Campsites: Pink Gum is a brand-new, wheel-chair accessible, campground with 11 sites.
+Campsites: Pink Gum is a wheel-chair accessible, campground with 11 sites.
 Facilities include a toilet and fire pits for use outside the fire ban season.
 Find tips and tricks for camping in the Park here

 Things to do: Bushwalk the River Hike or take in the scenery from Sundews Lookout.
 Warm up the legs with mountain-biking along the Punchbowl trails.
 Rock climbing, abseiling, kayaking and horse riding are other popular family activities enjoyed in the Park or nearby Onkaparinga River Recreation Reserve.
 Find more ideas here.

 Wake up in nature with-out the long drive.
 Para Wirra is an accessible spot to enjoy a campfire, learn about Aboriginal and European history, discover wildlife like Western Grey Kangaroos, and let the kids burn off energy on the trails.